SovnSkyrim/QWEST/README.md

 # Preamble

-QWEST! was born after a few friends were talking about how some of their friends couldn't enjoy cool quests in modded Skyrim, even with Wabbajack, due to the hardware requirements.
-This list has very few graphical enhancements which can be removed if you find you're struggling to run it.
+Designed to be a "Mighty Modlist for Mini Machines", QWEST was born after a few people were talking about how some people they knew couldn't enjoy a modded Sykrim due to the hardware requirements.
+The list has a graphical suite that improves the visuals whilst also being friendly to users with 2GB of VRAM.

-I chose mods that overhaul almost all of the vanilla quests, added some major mods such as Legacy of the Dragonborn, Interesting NPC's, Wyrmstooth and the Forgotten city, and also overhauled the animations a bit.
-You'll also find new music, new armors and weapons that are linked to LotD and vanilla enhancing weathers and lighting.
-You even have the choice between EnaiRim and SimonRim with the 2 available Profiles!

 If you can run vanilla Skyrim, you should be able to run this.
+In QWEST, you will find major mods such as Legacy of the Dragonborn, Interesting NPC's, Wyrmstooth, new armors and weapons, new music and reworked weathers and lighting.
+There are many more changes which are detailed in the changes to gameplay file.

-If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).
+The list was originally created by Sovn and was passed to the QWEST Dev Team after Sovn wished to stop working on the list.
+If you have any queries regarding the list, please ask them in the [Wabbajack Discord](https://discord.gg/wabbajack) or the community server.

-It is a fork of the amazing SME/FT list; if you want to build your own list check it out [here](https://github.com/EzioTheDeadPoet/SME-FT-)!

 The name and picture are a reference to the amazing and wholesome Quest Sprout comic available on [swordscomic.com](https://swordscomic.com).
 Their official Twitter is [here](https://twitter.com/swordscomic).

-# READING THIS README IN ITS ENTIRETY IS REQUIRED FOR THE LIST TO WORK.
-IT WILL NOT WORK IF YOU DON'T READ.
-THIS ISN'T ROCKET SCIENCE SO BE PATIENT AND READ CAREFULLY.
-THE README DOESN'T END AT "HOW TO START UP THE LIST".
-I am going to answer "readme" to any question answered in this document - you have been warned.
-THIS LIST MASSIVELY CHANGES THE GAME, AND I'VE PUT MY OWN TWEAKS INTO IT.
-YOU WOULDNT HAVE THE SAME EXPERIENCE IF YOU MODDED THE GAME YOURSELF WITH THE SAME MODS; THUS, DO NOT REPORT ANY BUG/ERROR/ISSUE/PROBLEM TO MOD AUTHORS BUT ONLY TO ME THROUGH WABBAJACK'S OR MY DISCORD.
+**Please read the ReadMe in Full.
+The installation process is not completed once you have finished the Wabbajack installation.**

 # Noteworthy Mods and what gameplay to expect.